-A mini version of a Fluffernutter sandwich made with peanut butter, Marshmallow Fluff, and Nutella, is great for tea parties and appetizers for kids.
+A mini version of a Fluffernutter sandwich made with peanut butter, Marshmallow Fluff, and Nutella, is great for tea parties for kids.

 Fluffernutter Tea Sandwiches

-- Perfect for children’s tea parties or party appetizers for kids.
+- Perfect for children’s tea parties or as party appetizers for kids.

 Tea Sandwich Basics